FrontendMasters/react-enlightenment/react-semantics.md

 Below I define many of the terms that are used when talking about React.

 **Babel**: - Babel is a generic multi-purpose compiler for JavaScript.
 Using Babel you can use (and create) the next generation of JavaScript, as well as the next generation of JavaScript tooling.
+Babel is the tool of choice from the React team for writing future ES* and transforming JSX to ES5 code.

-**JSX**: - JSX is a XML-like syntax extension to ECMAScript without any defined semantics.
-It's NOT intended to be implemented by engines or browsers.
-It's NOT a proposal to incorporate JSX into the ECMAScript spec itself.
-It's intended to be used by various preprocessors (transpilers) to transform these tokens into standard ECMAScript.
+**JSX**: - JSX is an optional XML-like syntax extension to ECMAScript that can be used to define a tree structure consisting of components.